Musician Handbook

 Break Time:

-Get a snack, usually provided in the rotunda (but no food or drink in the theatre itself of in the sectional rooms, sorry) make friends, use the restroom and move to your next location.
+Get a snack, usually provided in the parking lot between buildings, make friends, use the restroom and move to your next location.

 Full-Orchestra Rehearsal:

 The other half of the rehearsal is with the full orchestra.
-Here you will be rehearsing on the stage in the theatre with Dr. Steinberg.
+Here you will be rehearsing with your conductor, either Russell Steinberg or Jorge Padron.
 During this part of the rehearsal you should be listening to how your part fits in with the rest of the orchestra.
-It is during this time that Dr. Steinberg will provide his interpretations of the music — the dynamics, tempo and articulation that make our presentation unique.
-And remember — watch the conductor!
+It is during this time that the conductors will provide their interpretations of the music — the dynamics, tempo and articulation that make our presentation unique.

 The Order of Each Rehearsal

-• 1:15 Musicians arrive, go either to the theatre or the sectional room, unpack their instruments and set up their music and pencil.
-Position the stand so that you can see both the music and the conductor or coach — this may mean raising the stand quite high.
+- 1:15 – Expected arrival time for a 1:30 rehearsal.
+Musicians arrive, go either to the tutti rehearsal or their sectional room, unpack their instruments and set up their music and pencil.
 Tune and then warm up by playing some passages practiced at home

-• 1:25 In the theatre the concertmaster tunes the orchestra by sections: brass, then woodwinds, then strings.
+- 1:25 – In the tutti rehearsal, the concertmaster tunes the orchestra by sections: brass, then woodwinds, then strings.

-• 1:30 The conductor or coach makes announcements, names the first piece to be played, and we’re off!
+- 1:30 -The conductor or coach makes announcements, names the first piece to be played, and rehearsal begins.

-• 3:25 The orchestras switch places, and the rehearsal continues
+- 3:25 – The orchestras switch places (tutti to sectionals and sectionals to tutti) and the rehearsal continues

 What they are: